Studies

 Application fee

-From January 2025 onwards there is going to be an application fee of 100 euros.
-The application fee is collected for applicants from countries outside EU/EEA seeking education leading to a degree in higher education.
+Applicants who are not citizens of the EU, EEA or Switzerland are required to pay an application fee in order to apply to higher education studies.
+The application fee of 100 euros is collected for applicants from countries outside EU/EEA seeking education leading to a degree in higher education.
 The Finnish National Agency of Education will collect the application fee in connection with filling in the Studyinfo application form.
-The application fees are introduced for applications starting 1 January 2025 and onwards, when applying for degree programmes beginning on or after 1 August 2025.
 There is no application fee for Finnish or EU citizens.

 More about application fee in Studyinfo.fi.